- 1. Shoe size

-And while most of those odd changes disappear after birth, a few of them, like your little one, are for keeps.
-From permanently bigger feet to diabetes, here are 18 things that may never go back to the way they were before you got pregnant.
+While most of those odd changes disappear after birth, a few of them, like your little one, are for keeps.
+From bigger feet to diabetes, here are 18 things that may never go back to the way they were before you got pregnant.

 The American College of Obstetricians and Gynecologists (ACOG) says that women of a normal weight should gain from 25 to 35 lbs.
 (11 to 16 kilograms) during pregnancy.
-"That extra weight that's carried around for the 10 lunar months of pregnancy, and even longer, flattens out the [foot's] arch," which is why some women gain about half a shoe size during pregnancy, said Dr. Michael Cackovic, the obstetrics director of cardiac disease and pregnancy at The Ohio State University Wexner Medical Center.
+"That extra weight that's carried around for the ten lunar months of pregnancy, and even longer, flattens out the [foot's] arch," which is why some women gain about half a shoe size during pregnancy, said Dr. Michael Cackovic, the obstetrics director of cardiac disease and pregnancy at The Ohio State University Wexner Medical Center.

-New moms: Once your feet grow, you should get used to sporting a larger shoe size, as these changes are permanent, even after you lose weight and relaxin production stops, Cackovic said.
+New moms should get used to sporting a larger shoe size, as these changes are permanent after birth, even after you lose weight and relaxin production stops, Cackovic said.

 Speaking of weight gain, while those extra pounds don't have to be permanent, they are for many women.

-One in 4 women will hang onto 11 lbs. or more (5 kg or more) a year after giving birth.
-And after having a baby, a woman will be, on average, 2.5 to 5 lbs.
-(1 to 2 kg) heavier than she was prior to pregnancy, Kathleen Rasmussen, a professor of maternal and child nutrition at Cornell University, previously told Live Science.
+One in 4 women will hang onto 11 lbs.
+(5 kg) or more a year after giving birth, Live Science previously reported.
+After having a baby, a woman will be, on average, 2.5 to 5 lbs.
+(1 to 2 kg) heavier than she was prior to pregnancy, Kathleen Rasmussen, a professor of maternal and child nutrition at Cornell University, told Live Science.
 While that's not a large gain, this number can become more significant when repeated for four or five babies.

-"There are many factors that contribute, including type of delivery, size of baby, genetic factors [and] being overweight, to name a few," Dweck told Live Science.
+"There are many factors that contribute, including type of delivery, size of baby, genetic factors [and] being overweight, to name a few," gynecologist Dr. Alyssa Dweck told Live Science.